Aurora School Community Kindergarten

 Aurora School Community Kindergarten Philosophy

-We endeavour to instil and strengthen children’s sense of belonging and personal self-esteem by providing opportunities that create a foundation for lifelong learning, health and wellbeing.
+We value the importance in building children’s positive self-esteem by providing opportunities that create a foundation for lifelong learning, health and wellbeing.

-We believe in every child’s right to learn and participate as a valued member of a community.
+We believe in every child’s right to learn and to participate as a valued member of the community.

 Our program nurtures the children’s social, emotional, physical and intellectual skills, allowing them to become independent and a co-operative member of a group.
 Our staff use the Early Years Learning Framework in partnership with families to develop learning programs responsive to children’s ideas, interests, strengths, and abilities.